BewlyBewly/BewlyBewly/docs/CONTRIBUTING.md

 #### Permanent Branches

-- **Dev**: Use this branch for bug fixes, developing new features, performance improvements, or modifications to internationalization (i18n) files.
+- **Main**: Use this branch for bug fixes, developing new features, performance improvements, or modifications to internationalization (i18n) files.
-- **Main**: Main branch, represents the stable and publishable version.

 #### Other Temporary Branches